Lucid Motors: History

 Lucid began building its first all-electric Lucid Air sedan in Arizona in September 2021, and deliveries began in late October.
 Lucid produced 7,180 vehicles in 2022, lower than expected, with the company citing supply chain issues.
 Lucid produced 8,428 vehicles in 2023, meeting the higher end of company guidance.

 In June 2023, Lucid signed an agreement to develop and supply electric motors, powertrains, and battery systems for Aston Martin's upcoming range of fully electric cars.
 According to the terms of the $450 million deal, Aston Martin said it would pay Lucid $132 million in cash for its expertise; Lucid would be given a 3.7 percent stake in Aston Martin worth $100 million; and Aston Martin guaranteed it would buy at least $225 million in powertrain components.

 On August 7, 2024, Lucid Group announced a further $1.5 billion in funding from its majority shareholder, Ayar Third Investment Co., an affiliate of PIF.
 The deal includes $750 million in convertible preferred stock and the rest in an unsecured loan.

-On July 18, 2025, Uber Technologies, Nuro, and Lucid Motors announced a partnership.
-Over the next years, they will offer at least 20,000 Lucid Gravity cars modified with Nuro autonomous technology as autonomous vehicles (Level 4) on Uber's platform.
-They plan the launch for 2026.
-Lucid will receive $300 million from Uber for this.
+In December 2025, Winterhoff, Lucid Motors interim CEO, announced that the company is on track to produce around 18,000 EVs in 2025.
+This is in line with the low end of its forecast range.

+On April 14, 2026, it was announced that Silvio Napoli, chairman and CEO of Schindler Group, would become Lucid's next permanent CEO.

+In July 2026, it was announced that Alexander De Bock, previously CFO of TI Automotive, will join as CFO.